-Introduction to Stakeholder Registers
+Introduction to the Stakeholder Register

 A Stakeholder is any person or entity that can influence the success of a project in a negative or positive manner.
 A Stakeholder Register is a document that contains a list of external and internal project stakeholders.
 The register typically addresses the following questions: